venysssssssssss/AwsOverview/README.md

 #### 4.14.2.
 EC2 Reserved Instances

 - Up to 72% discount compared to On-demand
+- Your reserve a specific instance attributes (Instance, type, region, tenancy, OS)
 - Reservation period: 1 year = + discount | 3 years = +++ discount
-- Purchasing options: no upfront | partial upfront = + | All upfront = ++ discount
+- Payment options: No Upfront = + | partial upfront = ++ | All upfront = +++ discount
-- Reserve a specific instance type
+- Reserved Instance's Scope – Regional or Zonal (reserve capacity in an AZ)
 - Recommended for steady-state usage applications (think database)
+- You can buy and sell in the Reserved Instance Marketplace
 - Convertible Reserved Instance
-  - Can change the EC2 instance type
+  - Can change the EC2 instance type, instance family, OS, scope and tenancy
-  - Up to 45% discount
+  - Up to 66% discount
 - Scheduled Reserved Instances
   - Launch within time window you reserve
   - When you require a fraction of day / week / month
   - Commitment for 1 year only

-#### 4.13.3.
+#### 4.14.3.
 EC2 Savings Plans

 - Get a discount based on long-term usage (up to 72% - same as RIs).
 - Commit to a certain type of usage ($10/hour for 1 or 3 years).